Scotland’s weather: Beast from the East 3 to bring heavy snow

 An Arctic weather front dubbed the Beast from the East 3 is set to sweep Scotland in the run up to the Easter Bank Holiday weekend.

-Forecasters have predicted that the mercury is set to plummet well into the minuses (as much as -10C in some parts of the UK) as early as next Wednesday, bringing heavy snow and icy conditions.
+Forecasters have predicted the mercury is set to plummet well into the minuses – as much as -10C in some parts of the UK – as early as next Monday, bringing heavy snow and icy conditions.

 James Madden, forecaster for Exacta Weather said: “The Easter weekend is looking cold and wintry with some complex weather patterns showing signs of developing within this period.